 About Millennium Health

 Millennium Health is an accredited specialty laboratory with over a decade of experience delivering timely, accurate, clinically-actionable information through our nationwide medication monitoring and drug testing services.
 Drug testing is used by substance use disorder and pain management providers as well as many other specialties, to obtain objective information about patients’ recent use of prescription medications and/or illicit drugs and helps monitor the effectiveness of treatment plans.
-Our evidence-based, guideline-driven genetic testing services, including pharmacogenetic testing, help clinicians make more informed medication choices for their patients.
-Processing hundreds of thousands of patient specimens each year allows us to provide meaningful insights into emerging drug use trends, including our Millennium Health Signals Report™² and JAMA Network Open³ published study.
+Processing over a million patient specimens each year allows us to provide meaningful insights into emerging drug use trends, including our Millennium Health Signals Report™² and JAMA Network Open³ published study.

 Jody Schneider, Millennium Health

 - Suzuki J, El-Haddad S. A review: Fentanyl and non-pharmaceutical fentanyls.
 Drug Alcohol Depend.
 2017; 171: 107-116.